-- NOTE 1 Total bonding wire to MET should be as short as possible (< 1.5 m if there is a significant risk of a direct lightning strike). - NOTE 2 Total of SPD connecting wires should be as short as possible (< 0.5 m). - NOTE 3 Total of bonding & connecting wires (SPD to MET) should be as short as possible (< 1.5 m). - NOTE 4 See options below for installing SPDs.

-NOTE 5 - A bonding bar or terminal may be required by some administrations.
+- NOTE 1-Total length of bonding wire to MET should be as short as possible (< 1.5 m if there is a significant risk of a direct lightning strike). - NOTE 2 Total length of SPD connecting wires should be as short as possible (< 0.5 m). - NOTE 3 Total length of bonding and connecting wires (SPD to MET) should be as short as possible (< 1.5 m). - NOTE 4 See options below for installing SPDs. - NOTE 5 A bonding bar or terminal may be required by some administrations.

 NOTE 6 - The SPD may be installed before the ELB (option 1) or after the ELB (option 2).
-If option 2 is used, nuisance tripping of the circuit breaker, particularly if it contains an RCD, may occur.
+If option 2 is used, nuisance tripping of the circuit breaker may occur, particularly if it contains an RCD.

-Figure A.4-4/K.66 - Single phase 3 wire TT power distribution system (MET inside the main a.c. service cabinet)
+Figure A.4-4 - Single-phase 3-wire TT power distribution system (MET inside the main a.c. service cabinet)

-A.4.5 Installation method for a three line (without neutral) TT power distribution system, (MET outside the main a.c. service cabinet)
+A.4.5 Installation method for a three-line (without neutral) TT power distribution system, (MET outside the main a.c. service cabinet)

-- NOTE 1 Total bonding wire to MET should be as short as possible (< 1.5 m if there is a significant risk of a direct lightning strike). - NOTE 2 Total of SPD connecting wires should be as short as possible (< 0.5 m). - NOTE 3 Total of bonding & connecting wires (SPD to MET) should be as short as possible (< 1.5 m). - NOTE 4 See options below for installing SPDs.
+- NOTE 1 Total length of bonding wire to MET should be as short as possible (< 1.5 m if there is a significant risk of a direct lightning strike). - NOTE 2 Total length of SPD connecting wires should be as short as possible (< 0.5 m). - NOTE 3 Total length of bonding and connecting wires (SPD to MET) should be as short as possible (< 1.5 m). - NOTE 4 See options below for installing SPDs.

 NOTE 5 - The SPD may be installed before the ELB (option 1) or after the ELB (option 2).
-If option 2 is used, nuisance tripping of the circuit breaker, particularly if it contains an RCD, may occur.
+If option 2 is used, nuisance tripping of the circuit breaker may occur, particularly if it contains an RCD.

-Figure A.4-5/K.66 - Three line (without neutral) TT power distribution system (MET outside the main a.c. service cabinet)
+Figure A.4-5 - Three-line (without neutral) TT power distribution system (MET outside the main a.c. service cabinet)

-A.4.6 Installation method for a three line (without neutral) TT power distribution system, (MET inside the main a.c. service cabinet)
+A.4.6 Installation method for a three-line (without neutral) TT power distribution system, (MET inside the main a.c. service cabinet)

-- NOTE 1 Total bonding wire to MET should be as short as possible (< 1.5 m if there is a significant risk of a direct lightning strike). - NOTE 2 Total of SPD connecting wires should be as short as possible (< 0.5 m). - NOTE 3 Total of bonding & connecting wires (SPD to MET) should be as short as possible (< 1.5 m). - NOTE 4 See options below for installing SPDs. - NOTE 5 A bonding bar or terminal may be required by some administrations.
+- NOTE 1 Total length of bonding wire to MET should be as short as possible (< 1.5 m if there is a significant risk of a direct lightning strike). - NOTE 2 Total length of SPD connecting wires should be as short as possible (< 0.5 m). - NOTE 3 Total length of bonding and connecting wires (SPD to MET) should be as short as possible (< 1.5 m). - NOTE 4 See options below for installing SPDs. - NOTE 5 A bonding bar or terminal may be required by some administrations.

 NOTE 6 - The SPD may be installed before the ELB (option 1) or after the ELB (option 2).
-If option 2 is used, nuisance tripping of the circuit breaker, particularly if it contains an RCD, may occur.
+If option 2 is used, nuisance tripping of the circuit breaker may occur, particularly if it contains an RCD.

-Figure A.4-6/K.66 - Three line (without neutral) TT power distribution system (MET inside the main a.c. service cabinet)
+Figure A.4-6 - Three-line (without neutral) TT power distribution system (MET inside the main a.c. service cabinet)